 SRC – and the Reason code field is IF, the amount of rejected Government FHSA contribution recovery must be equal to or less than the amount specified in the Contribution amount field on the associated Recovery notice.

+The FHSA was decommissioned in December of 2017.
+As of March 2020, the ATO will no longer accept lodgements using a Contribution type of SRM or SRC.

 For USM allocation where the Contribution type is: